-During these long hot days of summer it can be difficult to stay cool — especially when you’re wearing a fur coat.
+During the long hot days of summer, it can be difficult to stay cool — especially when you’re wearing a fur coat.
 It’s easy for your best friend to overheat, which poses dangers to his health.
 Luckily, there are some simple ways to help keep your dog comfortable during the hot summer months.
+Please remember certain breeds are more prone to overheating than others—especially the brachycephalic breeds which include English Bulldogs, French Bulldogs, Pugs (all of the flat nosed breeds).
+So you must be extra careful during the hot weather!

 Get Up Early for Walks